captainzero93/security_harden_linux/README.md

 ## Common Questions

 ### Will this break my system?

-**No.** The script creates automatic backups and is designed to be reversible.
-Many users have run it successfully.
+The script creates automatic backups and is designed to be reversible.
 If something does go wrong, restore with one command.

 ### Will games still work?

-**Yes.** Steam, Lutris, Proton, Discord, and all gaming services work normally.
-Zero FPS impact.
-The firewall automatically allows gaming ports.
+Yes.
+Steam, Lutris, Proton, Discord, and gaming services work normally.
+The firewall can allow gaming ports.
+There is no expected FPS impact.

 ### Can I run this on a production server?

-**Yes, but:** Set up SSH keys FIRST, then run in dry-run mode to preview changes.
+Yes, but set up SSH keys FIRST, then run in dry-run mode to preview changes.
 Use high or paranoid security level for production.

 ### What about Docker/VMs/development tools?

-**They work.** Docker, VirtualBox, QEMU, databases, and development tools are preserved.
-The script is developer-friendly.
+They work.
+Docker, VirtualBox, QEMU, databases, and development tools are preserved.

 ### How long does it take?

-**5-15 minutes** on most systems.
-The longest part is updating packages and creating the AIDE database.
+Typically 5-15 minutes on most systems, depending on updates and AIDE initialization.

 ### Do I need to reboot?

-**Yes,** to apply kernel parameter changes and ensure everything is working correctly.
+Yes, to apply kernel parameter changes and ensure everything is working correctly.

 ### Can I undo everything?

-**Yes.** Use `--restore` to revert all changes instantly.
+Yes.
+Use `--restore` to revert changes.

-### Will this slow down my computer?
-**No.** Background security tools use minimal resources.
-You won't notice any performance difference.

 ### What if I use KDE Connect/Samba/mDNS?

-The script **asks you** before blocking desktop features.
-If you use KDE Connect, Samba, or network discovery, just answer "yes" when prompted.
+The script can keep desktop features working.
+If you use KDE Connect, Samba, or network discovery, select the corresponding options.

 ### Is this safe for my home server?

-**Absolutely.** Many users run this on Plex servers, NAS systems, and home automation setups.
+Yes.
+Many users run this on Plex servers, NAS systems, and home automation setups.

 ### What about Raspberry Pi?

-The script should work on Raspberry Pi OS (Debian-based), but AIDE database creation may take longer on slower hardware.
+It should work on Raspberry Pi OS (Debian-based), but AIDE database creation may take longer on slower hardware.

 ### Can I run this multiple times?

-**Yes.** It's safe to run repeatedly.
+Yes.
+It's safe to run repeatedly.
 The script detects existing configurations and updates them.

 ### What about SELinux vs AppArmor?

 This script uses AppArmor (standard on Ubuntu/Debian).
-SELinux is a different MAC system (Fedora/RHEL).
+SELinux is different and not used here.

 ### Will automatic updates break things?

-Automatic updates are **security patches only**, not major version upgrades.
-They're safe and essential.
+Automatic updates are security patches only, not major version upgrades.

 ### What if I don't have SSH?

 The SSH hardening module only runs if SSH is installed.
-If you don't use remote access, it's skipped automatically.

 ### Can I use this on Arch/Fedora/other distros?

-**Not yet.** Currently supports Ubuntu, Debian, Kubuntu, Mint, and Pop!_OS.
-Other distros use different package managers and require adaptation.
+Not yet.
+Currently supports Ubuntu, Debian, Kubuntu, Mint, and Pop!_OS.

 ### Is this overkill for a desktop?

-**Not at all.** The "moderate" level provides essential security without usability impact.
-Think of it as installing a decent lock on your front door - basic security hygiene.
+No. The "moderate" level provides essential security without usability impact.

 ---